Traffic & Parking Regulations

 VUSC is not responsible for the loss, damage or theft of bicycles.
 Bicycles are required by Costa Mesa Code to display bicycle permits.
 Bicycles may be registered at the Campus Public Safety Office, or bike owners may obtain permits through the Costa Mesa Police Department.

-Due to the potential for property damage and in the interest of safety and comfort of all University members, the use of roller blades, roller skates, bikes, scooters, and skateboards is prohibited inside campus buildings and elevators, including residence facilities and lobbies.
+Due to the potential for property damage and in the interest of safety and comfort of all University members, the use of roller blades, roller skates, bikes, scooters, skateboards, hover boards and Segway are prohibited inside campus buildings and elevators, including residence facilities and lobbies.
 Limited use of such is permitted on driveways, parking lots, and sidewalks (with the exception of those around the residence halls and within ten feet of a building).
 Use of courtyards (for example, Needham Chapel, Tower Lobby, Scott Academic Center) is prohibited.
 Riders shall refrain from riding on railings, benches, or otherwise damaging University property.
 Riders are responsible for the damages they cause to any persons or University property.
 Riders should use caution, maintain a safe speed and distance from buildings and people, and are encouraged to wear head and body protection when riding on campus.
 The University is not responsible for injuries suffered while riding roller blades, roller skates, bikes, scooters, or skateboards on campus.
 Replica motorcycles (mini-bikes) are not allowed on VUSC property.
 Failure to abide by these policies may result in disciplinary action.